 My photography focuses on the natural and geologic landscapes of the American West and the dark night skies above them.
 I specialize in daytime landscape photography as well as wide-field and telescopic astrophotography.
-My images have been published in a variety of Whitman College publications, Backpacker Magazine, and used by the National Park Service.
-Read more about my photography in this article by the Loveland Reporter-Herald (Colorado).
+My images have been used extensively by the National Park Service, published in Backpacker Magazine, and won or placed as a finalist in a variety of photography contests.
+Read more about my photography in this article by the Loveland Reporter-Herald.
 I occasionally teach night sky photography workshops in various locations around the west.

 My love for photography developed while growing up among the canyons and volcanoes of Northern Arizona.
-Since then, I have called Washington, Colorado, and Utah home and have been fortunate enough to live in and photograph the diverse landscapes of these and other western states.
-My professional background is in the geosciences; I have a B.A. in geology and astronomy and an M.S. in geology from Western Washington University.
-I currently live and work as an science educator in Washington state.
+Since then, I have called Washington, Colorado, and Utah home and have been fortunate enough to explore and photograph the diverse landscapes of these and other western states.
+My professional background is in the geosciences; I have a B.A. in geology and astronomy from Whitman College and an M.S. in geology from Western Washington University.
+I currently live and work as an science educator in central Washington state.